stevepdp/stevepdp.dev.old/_posts/blog/2022-04-17-raspberry-pi-400-upgrades.md

 Surprisingly, this didn't seem to set the warranty bit either.

-(Thanks to Jeff Geerling for <a href="https://www.jeffgeerling.com/blog/2020/raspberry-pi-400-can-be-overclocked-22-ghz" rel="noopener" target="_blank">these overclocking notes</a>)
+(Thanks to Jeff Geerling for <a href="https://www.jeffgeerling.com/blog/2020/raspberry-pi-400-can-be-overclocked-22-ghz" rel="nofollow noopener noreferrer" target="_blank">these overclocking notes</a>)

 Next up, I installed the M.2 SSD into the enclosure and flashed Raspberry Pi OS (64-bit) to it using the excellent Raspberry Pi Imager program.